evolution/wordpress/docs/TUTORIAL-UPGRADE.md

 ### Why regenerate your site?

-Non-breaking changes to Evolution are added across patch versions (eg, `v1.0.15` to `v1.0.16`), and are automatically pulled down on `bower install` or deployment to a remote stage.
+Non-breaking changes to Evolution are added across **patch versions** (eg, `v1.0.15` to `v1.0.16`), and are automatically pulled down on `bower install` or deployment to a remote stage.

-Breaking changes are added across minor versions (eg `v1.0.16` to `v1.1.0`), and require running the generator against your existing site codebase.
+Breaking changes are added across **minor versions** (eg `v1.0.16` to `v1.1.0`), and require running the generator against your existing site codebase

+##### Sidenote: Regenerating means recreating
+> It's important to have your site already versioned in git and to have any recent changes already committed before regenerating.
+>
+> This is because running the generator may _recreate_ certain files, and git will show you _precisely_ what will have changed in your site.

 ### Cloning the existing site